Lirt/velero-plugin-for-openstack/README.md

       application_credential_secret: <APPLICATION_CREDENTIAL_SECRET>
 ```

 These 2 options allow you also to authenticate against multiple Openstack Clouds at the same time.
 The way you can leverage this functionality is scenario where you want to store backups in 2 different locations.
 This scenario doesn't apply for Volume Snapshots as they always need to be created in the same cloud and region as where your PVCs are created!
-You can however combine this feature with `restic`.

 Example of BSLs:
 ```yaml